gitcnd/cpy_shell/README.md

 - `more` - View file contents page-by-page
 - `wc` - Word, line, character, and byte count
 - `zcat` - Concatenate compressed files and output
-- `less` - View file contents page-by-page with backward movement (if not part of BusyBox, similar to `more`)
+- `less` - View file contents page-by-page with backward movement (similar to `more`)
 - `hexedit` - View and edit files in hexadecimal format

 ### System Information
 - `history` - Command history
 - `uname` - Print system information
 - `uptime` - Tell how long the system has been running
-- `hostname` - Show or set the system's host name
+- `hostname` - Show or set the system's hostname
 - `date` - Display or set the system date and time
 - `whois` - Query domain name information
 - `env` - Display or set environment variables